 - Chest pain, particularly with breathing

-Following your surgery, you may need to take antibiotics prior to dental work, including dental cleanings, or any surgical procedure that could allow bacteria to enter your bloodstream.
+Following your surgery, you may need to take antibiotics before major dental work or any surgical procedure that could allow bacteria to enter your bloodstream.

 Warning signs of a possible hip replacement infection are: